 Ovulation—it’s like the holy grail of conception.
 You can’t get pregnant if you can’t figure out if and when it happens to you, sort of.
 I mean, you can actually take a cheater’s approach and just have sex every other day or so around mid-cycle.
 That’s when ovulation occurs for most.
 So, you’d think all you have to do is take your cycle length and cut it in half.
 Bam—estimated ovulation date.
 The problem there is, while easier, this approach is sort of shooting in the dark—but with sperm—and while that can be fun it can make conceiving take a while, because not all women ovulate mid-cycle.
 In fact, some women don’t ovulate at all.
 So, if getting pregnant quickly is your aim, when do you ovulate should be your first question.

 What is ovulation?

 Chances are if the Google Gods led you to this page, you have at least a fuzzy idea what ovulation is, but for clarifications sake, ovulation is the point during your menstrual cycle when your ovary drops a fertile egg.
-You can only become pregnant in those 48 hours or so after ovulation while that fertile egg is in your fallopian tube.
-If sperm isn’t present in that timeframe, the egg is shed along with your uterine lining during your period.
+You can only become pregnant in those 24 to 48 hours or so after ovulation while that fertile egg is in your fallopian tube.
+If sperm isn’t present in that time frame, the egg is shed along with your uterine lining during your period.

 When do you ovulate?